ARMmbed/mbed-os-5-docs/docs/api/platform/flow_control.md

 1. [Thread](#thread)
 1. [EventQueue](#eventqueue)

-All above techniques accomplish delays but cater to different requirements for precision, efficiency and context.
+The techniques cater to different requirements for precision, efficiency and context.

-<span class="tips">**Tip:** You may want to read the [power optimization](../apis/platform-concepts.html) tutorial to understand how to achieve power savings. </span>
+<span class="tips">**Tip:** You may want to read the [power optimization](../apis/platform-concepts.html) tutorial to learn how to save power. </span>

 ### Busy wait